 The outboard wing pylons were set in place, but without weapons, only the other fuel tanks.
 The model was kept "unarmed", used for training only.

 The nose pitot was made from a metal

-needle.
+needle and the right side pitot aft of the nose installed.
 Some store braces were added, made from thin wire, on the pylons.

 Anti-collision lights were painted red and blue.

 The model finally got a semi-matt coat.... .
 This gives an even sheen and looks realistic.

 The ejection seats got a harness with straps and belts from tape and set in place.

 [ area: 721 km2 | capital: Singapore | population: 5,6 million | GDP nominal US 61,000 per capita ]

 an island city state republic and became independent from